signon-project/wp4-embedding2text-translator/README.md

 ## Installation

 This component is built to run in a Docker container (see `Dockerfile`).

+The model checkpoint is available in https://huggingface.co/signon-project/slt-embedding-to-text.
+The best.ckpt checkpoint must be included in the src/model/ folder.

 ## Testing